Private School Act

 Article 2

-The above mentioned school legal persons refer to those that have been permitted by the supervisory authority to be formed according to the Law for the purpose of establishing and running private schools.
+The school legal persons mentioned in the preceding paragraph refer to those that have been permitted by the competent authority to be formed according to the Act for the purpose of establishing and running private schools.

 Article 3

-The Ministry of Education (the Ministry) shall have the authority to supervise private schools established by the same school legal persons in two or more cities/counties, private junior colleges and above, or private senior high schools in a city/county.
+The Ministry of Education shall have the authority to supervise private schools established by the same school legal persons in two or more special municipalities or cities/counties, private junior colleges and institutions above this level, or private senior high schools in a city/county.
 The city/county government in which the school is located shall have the authority to supervise school legal person-established private schools that do not meet the above criteria.

-The supervisory authority for private schools established by school legal persons shall be determined based on regulations governing schools of various kinds and levels.
+The competent authority for private schools established by school legal persons shall be determined based on regulations governing schools of various kinds and levels.

 Article 4

-The legal person or school authority shall appoint academics, experts, public figures, teacher representatives from private schools, representatives from school legal persons, and other representatives to form a consultative committee of 15-25 to review school legal persons as well as the establishment, conversion, merger, suspension, and dissolution of the private schools and other major issues.
-Teacher representatives from private schools and representatives from school legal persons shall account for at least two-fifths of the committee.
+The competent authority of legal persons or schools shall select and appoint academics, experts, leading members of society, teacher representatives from private schools, representatives from school legal persons, and other representatives from relevant authorities or institutions to form a private school consultative committee of 15 to 25 for advice to review the establishment, conversion, merger, suspension, dissolution and other major issues of school legal persons and of the private schools they establish.
+Teacher representatives from private schools and representatives from school legal persons in total shall account for at least two-fifths of the number of the committee members.

-The teacher representatives from private schools and representatives from school legal persons shall be chosen from those recommended by pertinent groups.
+The teacher representatives from private schools and representatives from school legal persons mentioned in the preceding paragraph shall be selected and appointed from those recommended by pertinent groups.

-Rules governing appointment of members of the committee and its organization and operation shall be drawn up by the Ministry.
+Regulations governing appointment of members of the committee and its organization and operation mentioned in Paragraph 1 shall be prescribed by the Ministry of Education.

 Article 5